cperkins96/charles-perkins-nyc-tutor/index.md

         Publication (ScienceDirect)
       </a>
       <p class="blurb">
-        If you’re curious about my research experience, you can read my peer-reviewed article in the British Journal of Anaesthesia
+        Curious about my research experience?
+Read my peer-reviewed article in the British Journal of Anaesthesia!
       </p>
     </section>